Hauptallee-Huegel-Homies/Flunkyball-Rules/README.md

 ## License

-The rules itself is under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
+The rules itself are under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 The build scripts are under [MIT](https://choosealicense.com/licenses/mit/).